erizov/Professor/semester_4/lecture_17_performance/rate_limiting/README.md

 ### Short Description

-A approach for controlling the rate of requests sent or received by a network interface controller to prevent abuse and ensure fair resource usage.
+An approach for controlling the rate of requests sent or received by a network interface controller to prevent abuse and ensure fair resource usage.
 Addresses API abuse, DDoS protection, and resource exhaustion.
 Example: Limiting API calls to 100 requests per minute per user to prevent system overload.
 Operates by tracking request counts per identifier and rejecting requests that exceed thresholds.

 **Key Characteristics:**
 - **Time Complexity**: Varies